What Do Financial Quantitative Analyst Do?

 - Analyze pricing or risks of carbon trading products.

-Skills Needed to be a Financial Quantitative Analyst
+Qualities of a Financial Quantitative Analyst

 Mathematics: Using mathematics to solve problems.